 All information received by Carroll High School through the Carroll Health and Wellness Initiative is confidential and will be maintained by the Director of Student Affairs.
 Access to this information at Carroll High School is solely limited to the Director of Student Affairs, the school nurse, and the student's individual counselor (and when called for, the Principal/Assistant Principal).
 Records will NOT be made available to colleges or universities, and all records will be erased upon graduation.
-Using a team approach including the Director of Student Affairs, the school nurse, and the student's individual counselor, we aim to work on all aspects related to the student's health and wellness.
+Using a team approach including the Director of Student Affairs, the school nurse, and the student's health and wellness.
 This includes issues of mental health, and substance abuse issues.
 The team is to act as a supportive structure for the student who is encouraged and expected to work with professional clinicians in order to help resolve their current struggles.